ibm-cloud-docs/power-iaas/system-migration.md

 1. Network Installation Manager (NIM) `alt disk` migration
-2. Migrate in-place, then either `mksysb`, `alt_disk_copy`, or Logical Partiion Mobility (LPM) (when going from a POWER6 or POWER7 system).
+2. Migrate in-place, then either `mksysb`, `alt_disk_copy`, or Logical Partiion Mobility (LPM) (when going from a POWER6 or POWER7 system)
-3. Create a `mksysb` of an AIX 5.2 or 5.3 system, install the supported 7.1 version on the POWER8 system, and create an AIX 5.2 or 5.3 versioned WPAR from the `mksysb`.
+3. Create a `mksysb` of an AIX 5.2 or 5.3 system, install the supported 7.1 version on the POWER8 system, and create an AIX 5.2 or 5.3 versioned WPAR from the `mksysb`

 **AIX 6.1 or 7.1**